docsforadobe/after-effects-scripting-guide/docs/items/compitem.rst

 **Description**

 The frame value of the beginning of the composition.

-This value is calculated using :ref:`CompItem.displayStartTime` and :ref:`CompItem.frameDuration`.
+This value is an alternative to calculating the start frame using :ref:`CompItem.displayStartTime` and :ref:`CompItem.frameDuration` to compensate for floating-point problems.

 .. note::
    This functionality was added in After Effects 17.1.